splunk/public-o11y-docs/admin/org-metrics.md

 ## Metric details

+Use the {ref}`Metric Finder <metrics-finder-and-metadata-catalog>` to find all org metrics.

-These are the integration org metrics provided by Observability Cloud:
+These are the main organization metrics provided by Observability Cloud:

 <div class="metrics-yaml" url="https://raw.githubusercontent.com/signalfx/integrations/main/signalfx-org-metrics/metrics.yaml"></div>